nachocaru/xaprb.com/content/blog/2007-02-26-introducing-mysql-table-checksum.md

 ---
 title: Introducing MySQL Table Checksum
-author: Baron Schwartz
-excerpt: '<p>MySQL Table Checksum is a tool to efficiently verify the contents of any MySQL table in any storage engine.
-You can use it to compare tables across many servers at once.
-The output is friendly and easy to use, both by eyeball and in UNIX command-line scripts.
-The provided MySQL Checksum Filter helps you winnow output so you only see tables that have problems.</p>'
-layout: post
 permalink: /2007/02/26/introducing-mysql-table-checksum/
 description:
   - 'MySQL Table Checksum is a tool to do fast parallel table checksums across many MySQL servers.
 It can verify slaves are identical to the master.'